erock25/urdb-tariff-viewer_v2/LOAD_FACTOR_ANALYSIS_FEATURE.md

 - All calculations use the total rates (base + adjustment)
 - **Month-varying rates**: Some tariffs have different flat demand rates for different months (e.g., summer vs winter) - the tool automatically uses the correct rate based on selected month
 - **Auto-correction**: When both TOU and flat demand charges exist, if flat monthly demand is entered as less than the highest TOU demand, the calculation will automatically use the higher TOU value (with a real-time blue info notification appearing immediately)
+- **Intelligent Period Filtering**: The tool automatically parses the tariff's TOU schedule and only displays energy periods that are actually scheduled in the selected month.
+For example, if a tariff has separate summer and winter periods, only the relevant periods will be shown based on the selected month.
+An info message will indicate which periods (if any) are excluded.
+- **Hour Percentage Labels**: Each energy period displays what percentage of the month's hours it occupies.
+This helps users understand the actual time distribution.
+For example, if "On-Peak" shows "📊 12.4% of month's hours", users know that this period only occurs for about 3 hours per day on average.
+The percentages account for both weekday and weekend schedules and the actual number of weekdays/weekends in the selected month.
+- **Dynamic Load Factor Range**: The tool intelligently calculates load factors based on your energy distribution.
+If you only allocate energy to periods representing 50% of the month's hours, calculations are performed from 1-50% LF (using your distribution), then 100% LF (using hour percentages).
+This prevents physically impossible scenarios where the facility would need to operate during periods where you allocated 0% energy.
+The maximum valid load factor equals the sum of hour percentages for periods where you allocated energy.